adobe/aem-project-archetype/README.md

 * Adobe Public Maven Repository in maven settings, see [Knowledge Base](https://helpx.adobe.com/experience-manager/kb/SetUpTheAdobeMavenRepository.html) article for details.

 For a list of supported AEM versions of previous archetype versions, see [historical supported AEM versions](VERSIONS.md).

+## Maven Profiles

+For convenience, the following deployment profiles are provided when running the Maven install goal with `mvn install`:
+* `autoInstallSinglePackage`: Install everything to the AEM author instance.
+* `autoInstallSinglePackagePublish`: Install everything to the AEM publish instance.
+* `autoInstallPackage`: Install the `ui.content` and `ui.apps` content packages to the AEM author instance.
+* `autoInstallPackagePublish` - Install the `ui.content` and `ui.apps` content packages to the  AEM publish instance.
+* `autoInstallBundle`: Install the `core` bundle with the `maven-sling-plugin` to the felix console.

+The hostname and port of the instance can be changed with the following user defined properties:
+* `aem.host` and `aem.port` for the author instance.
+* `aem.publish.host` and `aem.publish.port` for the publish instance.

 ## Notes